 8 – Driver gestures that you will see while driving in France

 When a motorbike overtakes you, the driver might pull his leg.
 This gesture means “Thank you” for pulling your car a little bit on the right.
 In a parking lot, you might be looking for a spot for your car.
 Sometimes, you would not tell if the person has just arrived or he is leaving.
 If the person has just arrived, he or she will make a sign with one finger to the left and to right.
 This means, the person has just arrived and the spot is not free to park.

 9 – Circle roads everywhere in France

 Circle roads are quite popular in France.
 This is a national competition amongst French cities.
 The city halls love to decorate circle roads with statues or art objects using bad taste, most of the time.
-By the way, this is one of the fun facts about France, I wrote about 10 Original fun facts about France that will blow your mind.
+By the way, this is one of the fun facts about France, I wrote about it: 10 Fun Facts About France That are Mindblowing.

 10 – Are you lost?